What is Land Economy?

 What makes the Cambridge course in Land Economy so special?

 Cambridge is one of very few universities in the world to offer this course.
 The Land Economy course encourages you to develop an understanding of complex legal, economic, political and administrative questions.
 For example, how can the efficiency and profitability of industries dealing with the environment be improved?
-Can the law protect the environment?
+Can the law protect the Environment?
 What is climate change?
 How should private development objectives be balanced against the need to conserve social assets?
-Can the divisive effects of uneven economic development (whether within the nation, region or city) be ameliorated?
+Can the divisive effects of uneven economic development (whether within the nation, region or city) be evened out?
 In poor countries, what should governments do in the face of the explosive growth of urban areas and rural depopulation?